catwell/datalog.lua/README.md

 ## Copyright

-- `datalog.lua` is Copyright (C) 2004 The MITRE Corporation.
+- `datalog/datalog.lua` is Copyright (C) 2004 The MITRE Corporation
+  and released under the GNU LGPL.
-- All other files are Copyright (c) 2016 Pierre Chapuis.
+- All other files are Copyright (c) 2016 Pierre Chapuis and released under the MIT license, see LICENSE.txt.